miladinovic/galaksija/README.md

 ## Why this exists

 Tomaž Šolc demonstrated a **64×192** “high-resolution” mode by driving video via Z80 **interrupt mode 2 (IM 2)** and timing, reading 3 scanlines per character row and packing pixels as 2×3 tiles (6 bits/byte) into a 2 KB framebuffer.
-See his excellent write-up for the architecture, memory map, and constraints.  [oai_citation:0‡web.archive.org](https://web.archive.org/web/20221228104800/https%3A//www.tablix.org/~avian/blog/archives/2009/01/high_resolution_graphics_on_galaksija/)
+See his excellent write-up for the architecture, memory map, and constraints.
+[1]

-Background on Z80 IM 2 (how the CPU gets a 16-bit vector from `I` + data bus and why machines like the ZX Spectrum used a vector table / bus tricks) is summarized in the classic Sinclair FAQ.  [oai_citation:1‡rk.nvg.ntnu.no](https://rk.nvg.ntnu.no/sinclair/faq/tech_z80.html)
+Background on Z80 IM 2 (how the CPU gets a 16-bit vector from `I` + data bus and why machines like the ZX Spectrum used a vector table / bus tricks) is summarized in the classic Sinclair FAQ.
+[2]

 ## Subprojects

-- [`hires_maker`](./hires_maker/) — image→IM2→GTP toolchain with live preview
+- [`hires_maker`](./hires_maker/) — image→hres 2048KB image→GTP toolchain with live preview

 ## License